silgreen/sample-code-for-university/README.md

 ﻿# sample-code-for-university

-i'm studying Programming Language I right now, and i feel very confortable with Java and Object Oriented Programming.
-There are a lot of stuff out there, i want more knowledge :)

 This repo exists because:
 <ol>
 <li>I need a backup for my source files to swap between different devices</li>